Flagsmith/flagsmith-docs/docs/api.md

 ## Private Endpoints

-You can also do things like create new flags, environments, toggle flags or indeed anything that is possible from the adminstrative front end via the API.
+You can also do things like create new flags, environments, toggle flags or indeed anything that is possible from the administrative front end via the API.

 To authenticate, get a token by logging in with an account credentials: